jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix-Meraki-Discovery
-Discover all of your orgs, networks, and devices via the Meraki API.
+Discover all of your orgs, networks, and devices with the Meraki API.